EmilyDimpfl/dofus-strats/about.markdown

 I have a [Twitch](https://www.twitch.tv/eminomicon) and [YouTube](https://www.youtube.com/channel/UCnQucN0JBzGiIcioV5CbOCg) channel that I sometimes stream or upload videos to, respectively.
 I also maintain a variety of high-level sets on [DofusLab](https://dofuslab.io/user/Saone/)

-## Jake:
+### Jake:

 Jake has played a lot of Dofus.
 He still has to give me a bio to put here.
+He specializes in CC gameplay, and primarily plays Ouginak, Pandawa, Eniripsa, and Huppermage, but also plays most other classes.